ServiceWeaver/weaver/website/docs.md

 The logging API is leveragig the control of the application verbosity by providing a configuration option(`log_level`).
-Nevertheless, for specific components requiring distinct verbosity levels, you can achieve this by invoking the componwnr built-in `SetLogLevel` method.
+Nevertheless, for specific components requiring distinct verbosity levels, you can achieve this by invoking the component built-in `SetLogLevel` method.

 For instance if the application log level is set to `debug`(highest verbosity level)
 ```toml